Canada posts massive job gain, jobless rate nears 3-year low | Business

 Canada posts massive job gain, jobless rate nears 3-year low

-Canada posted a blockbuster job gain in February, easily beating expectations, while the unemployment rate dropped below its pre-pandemic level for the first time, data from Statistics Canada showed on Friday.
+You have a lot of jobs and that will allow consumers to be able to absorb the impact of higher inflation, especially with wages accelerating."
+The blowout gain comes as the Bank of Canada is widely expected to go ahead with second rate hike at its next meeting in April.

-Canada posted a blockbuster job gain in February, easily beating expectations, while the unemployment rate dropped below its pre-pandemic level for the first time, data from Statistics Canada showed on Friday.
-The economy added a net 336,600 jobs, more than double the 160,000 analysts had forecast, that data showed.
+Canada posted a blockbuster job gain in February, easily beating expectations and more than wiping out January's decline, while the unemployment rate dropped below its pre-pandemic level for the first time, data from Statistics Canada showed on Friday.
+The economy added a net 336,600 jobs, more than double the 160,000 analysts had forecast, Statscan said.
 The jobless rate fell to 5.5%, its lowest level since 5.4% in May 2019, as Canada reopened from strict Omicron restrictions.

-Hours worked surged 3.6%, rising above February 2020 levels for the first time, with overall employment now 1.9% above pre-pandemic levels.
-"Obviously, economists were expecting a rebound but clearly not of this magnitude," said Doug Porter, chief economist at BMO Capital Markets.
+Hours worked surged 3.6%, rising above February 2020 levels for the first time, with the average hourly wage of permanent employees up 3.3%.
+Overall, employment is now 1.9% above pre-pandemic levels.
+"We were expecting strength, but not nearly as much as that," said Jimmy Jean, chief economist at Desjardins Group.

-"Part-time jobs accounted for roughly two-thirds of the gain but, still, to see a month where hours worked rose by 3.6% and the unemployment rate threatened to go through a modern day low ... this is a very impressive report."
-Full-time employment rose by 121,500, while 215,100 part-time jobs were added.
-The average hourly wage of permanent employees rose 3.3% year-over-year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)